See what questions

 a doctor would ask.

 Brain Stem Neoplasms (medical condition): A brain stem tumor.
-The tumor may be malignant or benign and the...more »
+The tumor may be malignant or...more »

 Brain Stem Neoplasms: Benign and malignant intra-axial tumors of the MESENCEPHALON; PONS; or MEDULLA OBLONGATA of the BRAIN STEM.
 Primary and metastatic neoplasms may occur in this location.
 Clinical features include ATAXIA, cranial neuropathies (see $CRANIAL NERVE DISEASES$), NAUSEA, hemiparesis (see HEMIPLEGIA), and quadriparesis.
 Primary brain stem neoplasms are more frequent in children.
 Histologic subtypes include GLIOMA; HEMANGIOBLASTOMA; GANGLIOGLIOMA; and EPENDYMOMA.